aogriffiths/matrix-from-vector/docs/generated/api/matrix-from-vector.matrixcorner.md

 ## MatrixCorner enum

 The four corners of the matrix.
-The vector must start in one of these corners. (beta)
+The vector must start in one of these corners.

 <b>Signature:</b>